-RESETTLEMENT/UNSETTLEMENT IN GHANA:
+RESETTLEMENT / UNSETTLEMENT IN GHANA

-Snippets from an anthopological notebook.
+Snippets from an anthropological notebook

-By Sjaak van der Geest, University of Amsterdam
+Sjaak van der Geest

 In 1994 I carried out anthropological fieldwork in a rural Ghanaian town, Kwahu-Tafo, about 150 km north of the capital Accra, at a distance of some 25 km from the Volta Lake.
 The purpose of the research was to study the life of elderly people and the meaning of old age.
 I was particularly interested in how the elderly viewed their own situation, who took care of them when they became dependent, what kind of care was given to them, how they spent their days, whether they enjoyed the company of others and how the younger generation regarded them.